Preserving the Work of an Apprentice

 The Peters-Margedant House—a modest, miniature Usonian at just 552 square feet—also uses horizontal board-and-batten siding, a flat roof with deep overhangs, clerestory windows, and a central fireplace.
 However, the house sits on a narrow urban lot, dwarfed by its 1920s bungalow neighbors.
 The Evansville house shows that Peters internalized Frank Lloyd Wright’s philosophy of organic architecture and his thoughts on creating affordable homes.

 To noted art historian Richard Guy Wilson of the University of Virgina, the tiny house at 1506 East Indiana Street possesses national significance.
 While the spotlight legitimately always shone on Wright, Wilson observed that Wes Peters design of the Evansville house illuminates how Wright’s work involved collaboration with Peters, who served as structural engineer and project architect on many world-famous Wright-designed buildings, including Fallingwater, Johnson Wax and the Guggenheim.

 The house, which was in danger of being removed from Evansville, landed on Indiana Landmarks’ 10 Most Endangered list a few years ago.
 An ad hoc local group rallied and appealed to the city and the University of Evansville, where Peters was a student for two years before heading to MIT and Taliesin.

-Indiana Landmarks, with help from the city and the Vanderburgh Community Foundation, bought the Peters-Margedant House.
-In August of 2016, the house was moved to its new site on the campus of the university, where it will be accessible to the public.
+Indiana Landmarks, with help from the city and the Vanderburgh Community Foundation, bought the Peters-Margedant House and moved it to a new site on the campus of the university.